By: Susan Dugdale | Last modified: 04-26-2021

 They're scared they'll stumble over the words, won't understand what the poem is about and, consequently make a complete fool of themselves.

-Learning how to read poetry aloud is relatively straightforward and with practice you may even get to enjoy it!
+Learning how to read a poem out loud is relatively straightforward and with practice you may even get to enjoy it!

 Read your poem through silently several times to familiarize yourself with its core ideas and images.

-Allow yourself to see the images created by the words in your imagination.
+Similarly, allow yourself to see the images/scenarios created by the words in your imagination.
 Likewise feel the emotions.

 Be sure to look up any unfamiliar words in an online dictionary for their meaning and pronunciation.